When you enter the city of Svaneke from the North, you'll see the modern three-legged watertower on the right side.

 Svaneke Watertower on a coin

 On August 2, 2004, Denmarks Nationalbank issued a new series of 20-kroner-coins.
-Svaneke Watertower was the first motive on the backside of the together eight different so called tower coins.
+Svaneke Watertower was the first motive on the backside of the altogether eight different so called tower coins.